 The O(1) Scheduler algorithm is implemented in the schedule() function.
-Its main responsibility is only to choose the next process that should run from the ones that wait for allocation of the CPU, but it also calls the context\switch() function which switches the processes.
+Its main responsibility is only to choose the next process that should run from the ones that wait for allocation of the CPU, but it also calls the context switch() function which switches the processes.
 The code of the schedule() function is simple, CPU architecture independent and effective.
 The time of choosing next process to run doesn't depend on the total number of ready to run processes.
-The code of the context\switch() function is on the other hand CPU architecture dependent.
+The code of the context switch() function is on the other hand CPU architecture dependent.
 Its efficiency depends on the organization of the processor.
 Usually it takes longer to switch context in the RISC than in the CISC processors.

-The SCHED\OTHER Processes Scheduling
+O(1) Scheduler The SCHED OTHER Processes Scheduling

 The kernel can change the priority of a regular process basing on its interaction level in the previous round of scheduling.
 The priority of less interactive processes is decreased by +5 and the priority of more interactive processes is increased by -5.
 Linux uses some heuristics to evaluate the level of interaction of each of the processes.
-The evaluation is based on the ratio of the total length of the time when the process was active to the total length of the time when the process seg longer time slices.
+The evaluation is based on the ratio of the total length of the time when the process was active to the total length of the time that process spend waiting.
+The often the process waits the more interactive it is.
+The interactive processes get longer time slices.
 The default time slice (nice level 0) is 100ms, the longest available time slice for the regular processes is 200ms (nice level -20) and the shortest is 10ms (nice level 19).
-If a process is highly interactive the kernel do not expires it after it consumes its time slice, but awards it with the same priority in the active processes.
+If a process is highly interactive the kernel do not expires it after it consumes its time slice, but awards it with the same priority in the active priorities array.
+This however may cause starvation of the already expired processes.
 To prevent this the kernel runs periodically the EXPIRED\STARVING() macro.

-O(1) Scheduler The New Process Scheduling
+14/22 O(1) Scheduler The New Process Scheduling